 We have incurred significant operating losses since our inception.
-We incurred net losses of £6.0 million for the year ended December 31, 2016, £23.1 million for the year ended December 31, 2017, £13.8 million for the year ended December 31, 2018, £21.4 million for the year ended December 31, 2019 and £10.0 million for the six months ended June 30, 2020.
-As of June 30, 2020, we had an accumulated deficit of £90.0 million.
-Our most advanced product candidate, Acelarin, is currently being evaluated in multiple clinical trials, including a Phase 3 clinical trial for patients with biliary tract cancer, a Phase 1 belinical trial for patients with biliary tract cancer, a Phase 2 clinical trial for patients with platinum-resistant ovarian cancer, and a Phase 3 clinical trial for patients with metastatic pancreatic cancer for which enrollment has been suspended.
-Our second most advanced product candidate, NUC-3373, is currently in a Phase 1 clinical trial and a Phase 1b clinical trial, and our third clinical-stage product candidate, NUC-7738, is currently in a Phase 1 clinical trial.
+We incurred net losses of £6.0 million for the year ended December 31, 2016, £23.1 million for the year ended December 31, 2017, £13.8 million for the year ended December 31, 2018, £21.4 million for the year ended December 31, 2019, £30.7 million for the year ended December 31, 2020, and £18.8 million for the six months ended June 30, 2021.
+As of December 31, 2020, and June 30, 2021, we had an accumulated deficit of £110.6 million and £128.2 million, respectively.
+Our most advanced product candidate, Acelarin, is currently being evaluated in a Phase 3 clinical trial for patients with biliary tract cancer.
+Our second most advanced product candidate, NUC-3373, is currently in a Phase 1 clinical trial for patients with advanced solid tumors and a Phase 1b clinical trial for patients with advanced colorectal cancer.
+Our third clinical-stage product candidate, NUC-7738, is currently in a Phase 1 clinical trial for patients with advanced solid tumors.
 It may be several years, if ever, before we have a product candidate ready for commercialization.
 To date, we have financed our operations primarily through public and private placements of our equity securities.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 The net losses we incur may fluctuate significantly from quarter to quarter.
 We anticipate that our expenses will increase substantially if and as we:

-- continue development of our ProTides, including initiating additional clinical trials of Acelarin, NUC-3373 and NUC-7738; - complete preclinical studies and potentially initiate clinical trials of our preclinical-stage product candidates; - identify and develop new product candidates; - establish a robust supply chain for the manufacture of our product candidates in accordance with current good manufacturing practice, or cGMP: - seek marketing approvals for our product candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we obtain marketing approval; - pursue market acceptance of our product candidates in the medical community and with third-party payors; - maintain, expand and protect our intellectual property portfolio; - expand our headcount by recruiting personnel to drive our clinical development programs and effectively manage out-sourced development activities; - enter into collaboration arrangements, if any, for the development of our product candidates or in-license other products and technologies; - · achieve milestones which will trigger payments under our license agreements; and - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts.
+continue development of our ProTides, including initiating additional clinical trials of Acelarin, NUC-3373 and NUC-7738;

+- complete preclinical studies and potentially initiate clinical trials of our preclinical-stage product candidates; - identify and develop new product candidates; - establish a robust supply chain for the manufacture of our product candidates in accordance with current good manufacturing practice, or cGMP: - seek marketing approvals for our product candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we obtain marketing approval; - pursue market acceptance of our product candidates in the medical community and with third-party payors; - maintain, expand and protect our intellectual property portfolio; - expand our headcount by recruiting personnel to drive our clinical development programs and effectively manage out-sourced development activities; - enter into collaboration arrangements, if any, for the development of our product candidates or in-license other products and technologies; - achieve milestones which will trigger payments under our license agreements; and - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts.